-Make a freedom of information request
+Make a Freedom of Information request

-Service update COVID-19 (cornoavirus) response
+Service update COVID-19 (coronavirus) response

 The Council is facing unprecedented challenges during the COVID-19 (coronavirus) pandemic.
 Whilst we take our statutory duties very seriously we ask for your understanding that we may not be able to respond to your request within the statutory timescale.

 Thank you for your cooperation.